drfleming0227/Redfish-Tools/doc-generator/README.md

 ## About

-The Redfish documentation generator, `doc_generator.py`, is a Python tool that parses and generates documentation in a specified output format from a set of JSON Schema files.
+The Redfish documentation generator, `doc_generator.py`, is a Python tool that parses a set of JSON Schema files to generate documentation in a specified format.
 Typically, the tool processes an entire set of files for a version.

 The Redfish documentation generator version 3 introduces breaking changes to how you configure the `doc_generator.py` tool.
 [Changes in Doc Generator V3](CHANGES_v2_to_v3.md).
 The `README` files have also been updated.
 A snapshot of the *version 2* code is available as the `Doc Generator v2` release.